masonlancaster/dbt_exercise/dbt_exercise_instructions.md

 phone
 FROM {{ source('insurance_landing', 'agents') }}
 ```
+- Save the file and run `dbt build --select dim_agent` in the terminal to build the model.

 #### dim customer ####
 - Create a new file inside of the insurance directory called `dim_customer.sql`